edm00se/composing-gitlab-docker/ReadMe.md

 ## Contributing

-Feel free to contribute, provided you try to keep things as
+Feel free to contribute, provided you try to keep things as succinct and genericized as possible; this is a starter repository, meant to be generally unopinionated.

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`